d5/tengo/README.md

 ```
 > [Run in Playground](https://tengolang.com/?s=5eaba4289c9d284d97704dd09cb15f4f03ad05c1)

-You can load other scripts as import modules using `import` expression.
+You can load other scripts as modules using `import` expression.

 Main script:
 ```golang